Kayak to North Beach of Caines Head from Miller’s Landing and hike to the historic Fort McGilvray!

-The Caines Head hiking trail begins near Miller’s Landing and must be walked on the low tide. (*To learn how to hike the trail on low tides, please see our section on Hiking trails to Caines Head.)
+The Caines Head hiking trail begins near Miller’s Landing and must be walked on the low tide.
+(To learn how to hike the trail on low tides, please see our section on Hiking trails to Caines Head.)
 Caines Head is also a favorite destination of kayakers and campers, and during salmon season, it is a good place to fish off the beach for pink, chum, and silver salmon.

-Caines Head and other Resurrection Bay vantages became strategic spots for defending the Port of Seward.
+The shale-covered, forest-framed beaches of Caines Head have long been stopping points for boaters and fishermen.
+But early in World War II, as the territory of Alaska was attacked and occupied by Imperial Japanese ground forces, Caines Head and other Resurrection Bay vantages became strategic spots for defending the Port of Seward.
 Visitors are invited to explore the remains of Fort McGilvary, the South Beach Garrison, and the many natural attractions of this 6,000-acre state recreational area.

 There are picnic shelters, campsites, and latrines near the main trail at North Beach.
 A ranger station, staffed seasonally, is located near the north end of the beach.
 The Derby Cove Public Use Cabin is near the beach at Derby Cove, the next beach north of the ranger station and campsites.
 No mooring buoy is provided at the cabin.

 From North Beach, historic roadbeds lead to Fort McGilvray and South Beach.
 To reach the fort and sweeping vistas of the bay, take the left fork, one mile south of the North Beach Trailhead.
-Along the way, explore the remains of the old ammunitions magazines and the bog meadows with their unique forms of plant life.
+Along the way, explore the remains of the old ammunition magazines and the bog meadows with their unique forms of plant life.
 The right fork leads 1.5 miles to South Beach.

-Fort McGilvray, once the strategic command center, is perched on a 650-ft. rocky cliff that offers dramatic views of Resurrection Bay.
-Here are the firing platforms of the two six-inch guns that once sat ready to defend the Port of Seward.
+Fort McGilvray, once the strategic command center, is perched on a 650-foot rocky cliff that offers dramatic views of Resurrection Bay.
+Here are the firing platforms of the two 6-inch guns that once sat ready to defend the Port of Seward.
 The fort is open to explore, but take a flashlight to find your way through the maze of underground passages and rooms.
 The cliffs around the fort are dangerous.
 Stay on the concrete pads and trails.